donkirkby/shibumi-games/docs/journal/index.md

 a break.
 I think I understand the Alpha Zero technique well enough that I can rewrite the `alpha_zero_general` project to make it easier to use as a library.

+### Dec 2018 to Mar 2019 ###
+I tried rewriting the `alpha_zero_general` project as [`zero-play`], but I couldn't get the TensorFlow models to work.

+### 6 May 2019 ###
+[Minigo] sounds promising.
+Maybe it has all the features I need for the Shibumi games project, and I don't need to build my own.
+It was based on [MuGo], so that might also be useful.

+The [shap] project looks like it might be useful for explaining the models, either for `zero-play` or for Minigo.

+### 28 May 2019 ###
+I've been trying to get Minigo to run for a while.
+I had to install CUDA 10.0 using the instructions for [multiple CUDA libraries], and then I had to [upgrade the Nvidia driver] to 410.
+It was a little weird, because they changed the apt package name from `nvidia-390` to `nvidia-driver-410`.
+Now I get this error, and I'm done for the day.

+>Loaded runtime CuDNN library: 7.3.1 but source was compiled with: 7.4.2.

 [connect 4 wins]: 2018/connect-4-wins.png
 [headcount wins]: 2018/headcount-wins.png